 The weaving process and resulting denim fabrics can vary based on the type of loom used.
 Shuttle looms, which are the oldest and most traditional type, use a shuttle, usually made of wood, to carry the weft yarn back and forth, producing selvedge denim with a characteristic edge.
 This type of denim is favored by many enthusiasts and is known for its white band and colored stitching.

-Although shuttle looms have been historically used in textile production, they were largely replaced by full-width looms in the 1960s when demand for jeans increased.
+Although shuttle looms have historically been used in textile production, they were largely replaced by full-width looms in the 1960s, when demand for jeans increased.
 Full-width looms are faster and more efficient, allowing for the production of larger quantities of fabric.

 Candiani’s manufacturing process